agnihotri099/Levitation-client/README.md

-# Frontend for XYZ Application
+# Frontend for Product Management Application

 Welcome to the frontend repository for the XYZ application, a [React](https://reactjs.org/) based project designed to offer a robust user interface for our web application.